Top communication skills to boost your business development career

 When we talk about communication skills, people tend to focus on words and spoken communication.
 But nonverbal communication is just as important in a professional environment.

 In work life, you probably face it almost every day.
-Especially in negotiations, it can be an advantage if you can control your verbal cues and read them on others.
+Especially in negotiations, it can be an advantage if you can control your verbal cues and read them to others.
 Start by paying attention to the signals you send to others.

 It probably sounds like a basic rule, but do you maintain eye contact while talking to others?
 When you do that you show interest in what the other has to tell and this will help build rapport.